LanXiaoPang613/C2MT/README.md

 ```

 <details>
-<summary>Animal-10N(https://dm.kaist.ac.kr/datasets/animal-10n/) dataset (You need to download the dataset from the corresponding website.)</summary>
+Animal-10N(https://dm.kaist.ac.kr/datasets/animal-10n/) dataset (You need to download the dataset from the corresponding website.)

 ## Citation